KALKIDAN-SEMRE/HabeshaText-Scribe/README.md

 HabeshaText Scribe is a modern web application designed to provide seamless Amharic text conversion and user-friendly UI components.
 Built with cutting-edge technologies, it offers fast performance, instant preview, and a beautiful interface.

+## Motivation

+Amharic is one of the most widely spoken languages in Ethiopia, but typing in Amharic can be challenging for many users.
+This project aims to simplify Amharic text input and translation, making communication easier and more accessible.

 ## Features

 - Transcribes Amharic written in English alphabets to Amharic alphabet words